 - Pet the Dog: His resurrection of Vinculus and healing of Childermass suggests a tenderness for individual loyal subjects, in addition to his desire to prosper England as a whole with the return of magic.

-- Really 700 Years Old: He's pretty much exactly seven hundred years old, though no one's entirely sure how he managed it.
+- Really 700 Years Old: He's pretty much exactly seven hundred years old, give or take a couple of decades, though no one's entirely sure how he managed it.

 - The Quiet One: He's noted as being softly spoken.